philipmjohnson/flutter_agc_mockup_3/README.md

 # Flutter mockup of the Agile Garden Club app

-This repository contains the first increment of work on a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.
-It contains around a dozen pages along with simple navigation.
+This repository contains the third increment of work on a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.

+The main changes in this version are:

+* The use of Riverpod for state management.
+The data model entities are now accessed using Providers.
+* The ability to add and edit garden data using the Add Garden and Edit Garden pages.

 ## Screen shots